isomerpages/moe-delasallesch/_about-us/School Information.md

 #### Dental Services

-Please contact the dental clinic at 91145692 for the operating days & hours.
+Please contact the dental clinic at 91145692 for the operating days &amp; hours.